PC Power Plus removal instructions

 What is PC Power Plus?

-PC Power Plus is a piece of software, advertised as a system cleaner, booster and overall performance enhancer.
-It is supposedly capable of detecting and removing various unnecessary files, registry, privacy, shortcut and safety issues.
-This program has an official website, from which a trial version can be downloaded and the full version purchased.
-However, PC Power Plus might be promoted in other ways that are questionable.
+PC Power Plus is software advertised as a system cleaner, booster, and overall performance enhancer.
+It is supposedly capable of detecting and removing various unnecessary files, registry, privacy, shortcut, and safety issues.
+This program has an official website from which a trial version can be downloaded and the full version purchased, however, PC Power Plus might also be promoted in other dubious ways.
 It can be inadvertently installed together with other software - this marketing method is called "bundling".
-Due to such dubious proliferation methods PC Power Plus is classified as a PUA (Potentially Unwanted Application).
+Due to these dubious distribution methods, PC Power Plus is classified as a Potentially Unwanted Application (PUA).

-PUAs are not to be trusted; applications categorized as such are considered to be a potential threat to device and user safety.
-Therefore, it is advised against downloading/installing and/or purchasing PC Power Plus.
-This software requires activation to perform its functions, in other words - it needs to bought to work.
-Despite being purchased, in most cases PUAs remain nonoperational and users find themselves scammed out of their money.
-Furthermore, download/installation setups used to spread such fraudulent programs, often contain more than one PUA (e.g. browser hijackers or adware).
-Applications of this type have many annoying and harmful abilities/purposes.
+PUAs cannot be trusted - they are a potential threat to device and user safety.
+Therefore, do not download/install and/or purchase PC Power Plus.
+This software requires activation to perform its functions by making a purchase.
+In most cases, however, PUAs remain nonoperational and users are scammed when they pay.
+Furthermore, download/installation set-ups are used to proliferate these bogus programs and often contain more than one PUA (e.g. browser hijackers or adware).
+PUAs have many annoying and harmful capabilities and purposes.
 They can generate unauthorized redirects to sale-based, untrustworthy, compromised, deceptive/scam and malicious sites.
 Unwanted apps can also hijack browsers and promote fake search engines.
-Other types run intrusive advertisement campaigns; they implement a wide variety of tools to enable third party graphical content.
-Thereby delivering ads (pop-ups, coupons, banners, surveys, etc.), which severely diminish the browsing experience, by limiting browsing speed and page visibility.
-Intrusive advertisements themselves carry certain risks.
-It is common for PUAs to have data tracking abilities as well.
-They record users' browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information (IP addresses, geolocations and real-life personal details).
-This sensitive data is then shared with third parties (not unlikely, cyber criminals), intent on misusing it for financial gain.
-In summary, PUAs present on devices can cause browser and system infiltrations/infections, and lead to serious privacy issues, financial losses, even identity theft.
-To protect themselves from these threats, it is recommended to immediately remove all suspicious applications and browser extensions/plug-ins.
+Other types run intrusive ad campaigns and implement a wide variety of tools to enable display of third party graphical content on any site, thereby delivering ads (pop-ups, coupons, banners, surveys, etc.), which diminish the browsing experience (limiting browsing speed and page visibility).
+PUAs also have data tracking capabilities.
+They record users' browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information (IP addresses, geolocations, and other details).
+This sensitive data is then shared with third parties (cyber criminals) intent on misusing it for financial gain.
+In summary, PUAs present on devices can cause browser and system infiltration/infections and lead to serious privacy issues, financial loss, and even identity theft.
+To protect yourself from these threats, immediately remove all suspicious applications and browser extensions/plug-ins.

 |Name||PC Power Plus potentially unwanted application|